Static vs Runtime Types: Why Go Won’t Let You Range Over []interface{}

 Picture this scenario.
-The Golang compiler shouting at you for using a type that it can iterate over.
-You have checked the type multiple times but it still won’t compile the code for you.
-Why is that and where are type assertions fitting in?
+It’s late.
+You wrote some code.
+But, the Golang compiler is shouting at you for using a type that it can iterate over.
+You have verified the type multiple times, but it still won’t compile the code for you.
+Why is that?
+Why can’t you iterate over a slice even if it is an interface{}

 // After JSON unmarshaling some unstructured data